luciantugui/UploaderBundle/README.md

 ## TODO
 * composer require, doctrine bundle 1.3, symfony framework, twig
 * tests
-* documentation for doctrine configuration using php annotations (and xml, not only yaml)
+* documentation for doctrine configuration, routing using php annotations (and xml, not only yaml)
 * documentation for php form themes, not only twig
 * migrate composer bundle dependencies from
 [composer package repositories](https://getcomposer.org/doc/05-repositories.md#package-2)